-Food waste and food safety are major concerns According to the Centers for Disease Control and Prevention (CDC), 1 in 6 people get foodborne illness every year in the United States.
-30-40% of food is uneaten.
-This equates to about 20 lb/person/month. $165 billion dollars of food is wasted each year.
+According to the Centers for Disease Control and Prevention (CDC), 1 in 6 people get foodborne illness every year in the United States.
+Along with the safety of food, food waste is a growing concern.
+It is estimated that 30-40% of food goes uneaten which equates to about 20 lb/person/month and an estimated $165 billion dollars of wasted food each year.

 While consumers are not the only source of food waste, fears of food safety, confusion of product dates and improper food storage are some of the main reasons food is wasted at home.

 Here are some tips to prevent food waste and maintain food safety.